etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 could accept a handler of type `std::function<std::exception_ptr>` and the handler will be invoked when exception occurs during keeping it alive.

+Note that the handler will invoked in a separated thread, not the thread where the `KeepAlive` object is constructed.

 ```c++
   std::function<void (std::exception_ptr)> handler = [](std::exception_ptr eptr) {
     try {